 "Excellent work!"
 Cabot commended the two Kurii, and they glanced at one another, seemingly pleased.
 "We have been looking for this bitch," said Cabot.
 "She is to be returned to the Pleasure Cylinder immediately.
 You may go your way.
 I will take her in charge."

-The larger of the two Kurii growled.
+The larger of the two Kurii growled The larger of the two Kurii growled.

 "I will commend you, of course, to Peisistratus, high human of the world, favored of the Eleventh Face of the Nameless One, Theocrat of the World," said Cabot.
 "What are your names?"
 "Your translator will not carry our designations," said the larger of the two Kurii.
 "We are the Second Patrol."
 "Patrol Two," said Cabot.
 "Well done!"
 The two Kurii looked at one another, shrugged, and turned about, and left.
 There seemed to them little point in contesting the custody of a stray, particularly if there might be some risk in doing so.
 Cabot looked down at the girl, and she inched forward, and put her lips down, humbly, on his left foot.

-Her lips were soft.

 It is apparently pleasant to feel the soft lips of a slave on one's feet.

-It is, too, of course, a common act of deference on the part of a female slave, to kiss the feet of a master, or, indeed, of a free person.
+It is, too, of course, a common act of deference on the part of a female slave, to kiss the feet of a master. or, indeed, of a free person.
 Too, we may suppose the slave was timid, frightened, and grateful.
 Doubtless, too, she was concerned to acknowledge her bondage, and please the male.
 In such ways, and many others, a woman's submission may be betokened.
 "On your knees," he said.
+She rose to her knees.
+Her lips were soft.

+"You may speak," he said.